Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-reference/game-theory.md

 # Lilypad Game Theory Documentation

-In this talk, Levi Rybalovd iscusses the prevention of cheating in a two-sided marketplace for compute.
+In this talk, Levi Rybalovd discusses the prevention of cheating in a two-sided marketplace for compute.
 The focus is on using a game theoretic approach to verifiable computing without relying on cryptographic tools.
 The talk explores the difference between global consensus and local consensus and assumes non-malicious but utility maximizing agents.

 {% embed url="https://youtu.be/hvlBkh6XJto?si=NEAmNc2X7u9bL2AC" %}
 Lilypad: An Adversary First Approach to Game Theoretic Verifiable Computing